 Burning, vaping, or baking cannabis flowers are the most frequent and purposeful methods of decarbing.
 However, this process may slowly begin during curing and storage.

-Is THC Potency Accurate?
+How Much THC in Weed: Is THC Potency Accurate?

 Cannabinoids are a continually moving target.
 Genetics and environmental conditions lead to the developing cannabinoid profile during cultivation.
 After harvest, curing, storage, and handling, the final profile could shift again.
 Even under ideal conditions, cannabinoids slowly degrade from acidic versions, into active compounds, and eventually into CBN.
 This natural process is why it’s incredibly challenging to stick a simple number on the label to indicate total potency.

-How To Calculate THC Percentage
+Be Your Own THC Calculator: How to Calculate THC Percentage

 Cannabinoid degradation aside for a moment, let’s assume that cannabinoids are stable from harvest to consumption.
 The THC percentage indicated on labels is technically a calculation that may consider THC, THCa, conversion, and molecular weights — or none of the above.
 There are currently three separate ways through which labs may calculate this number: